-Have you seen the number of results that get returned when you search for "holiday rental property in brittany" or "loire holiday rental" or "gite near la baule" or any other phrase that includes a combination of "france", "brittany", "holiday" or "property"?
+Have you seen the number of results that get returned when you search for “holiday rental property in brittany“, “loire holiday rental” or “gite near la baule” or any other phrase that includes a combination of “france”, “brittany”, “holiday” or “property”?
 How does your site stand a chance of getting a decent ranking and therefore being noticed?
 Link building is one activity that could improve your ranking.
-Let"s explain…
+Let’s explain…

-Google believe in the democratic power of website owners to decide which sites are worthy of ranking highly in their search results, and as they own by far the largest segment of the search engine market it pays to find out what they like.
-What this means is that they will consider your french property rental site more valuable if you are linked-to by other sites, and especially by sites that are highly valued themselves and which have content similar to your own (such as other holiday / vacation websites, property forums, french regional information sites etc).
+Google believes in the democratic power of website owners to decide which sites are worthy of ranking highly in their search results, and as they own by far the largest segment of the search engine market it pays to find out what they like.
+What this means is that they will consider your French property rental site more valuable if you are linked-to by other sites, and especially by sites that are highly valued themselves and which have content similar to your own (such as other holiday/vacation websites, property forums, french regional information sites, etc).

 How do I go about building links to my website?

 - Ask other website owners you know to link to you